-In today’s installment of our rapid developer profile series, we are featuring Mathilde Mulder, Junior Mendix Developer at Pink Elephant.
-Hear how she went from no IT background to building valuable business applications.
+In today’s installment of our rapid developer profile series, we are featuring Mathilde Mulder, Mendix developer at TimeSeries.
+Discover how she went from no IT background to building valuable business applications.

 1. What is your education and professional background?
 Did you have any prior development experience?